nikvdp/agentgrunt/gpt_tools/README_ai.md

 - a statically compiled `git` binary (in this folder)
 - several python functions to assist you with code exploration in this folder's `code_exploration.py` file
-- A `user_code` folder containing a git repository uploaded by the user.
+- A `uc` folder containing a git repository uploaded by the user.

 Before you proceed with answering the user's requests do the following:
-- Print the contents of code_exploration.py and read them so you understand what functionalities are available to you.
-Keep those functions in mind.
 - Load the contents of `code_exploration.py` into memory so that you can use the functions
+- Read and understand the documentation for the code exploration functions (`code_exploration_docs.md`)
 - Configure `git` to make commits (use `git config` to set a username and email).